-Yet properties that are designed to provide or at least feel remote enough to get their guests off of the grid.
-From not having steady wi-fi to being far from major roads, here are cabins and lodges across the US that provide some self-recharging.
+Yet properties that are remote enough to get their guests off of the grid can be found all over – if you know where to look.
+From not having steady wi-fi to being far from major roads, here are cabins and lodges across the USA that let you unplug, reconnect with nature and do some self-recharging.

-Kenai Fjords Wilderness Lodge – Alaska
+Kenai Fjords Wilderness Lodge, Alaska

 Now here comes the hard part: along with no electricity or cell service, a vault toilet is available onsite, but water has to be packed in.
 Head down more than eight miles of trails open to hikers and mountain bikers and go swimming or boating within small lakes.

-Glamping Getaway Goblin Valley Yurts – Utah
+Glamping Getaway Goblin Valley Yurts, Utah

 Guests should pack a flashlight and candles, as the yurts lack electricity.
-Yet this certified dark sky park will keep visitors busy with wandering among its Valley of Goblins or canyoneering down into Goblin’s Lair.
+Yet this certified Dark Sky park will keep visitors busy with wandering among its Valley of Goblins or canyoneering down into Goblin’s Lair.

-Taos Goji Eco-Lodge – New Mexico
+Taos Goji Eco-Lodge, New Mexico

-Timberlock – New York
+Timberlock, New York

-Pioneer Cabins in Kumbrabow State Forest – West Virginia
+Pioneer Cabins, Kumbrabow State Forest, West Virginia

-Appalachian Mountain Club Maine Wilderness Lodges – Maine
+Appalachian Mountain Club Maine Wilderness Lodges, Maine

-Len Foote Hike Inn – Georgia
+Len Foote Hike Inn, Georgia